ontario-crypto-day/ontario-crypto-day.github.io/index.md

 ---

-In the spirit of [Bay Area Crypto Day](https://sites.google.com/view/bayareacryptoday/), [NY Crypto Day](https://nycryptoday.wordpress.com/), and others, **Ontario Cryptography Day** aims to periodically bring together the cryptography community in Ontario for a day of research talks and discussions.
+In the spirit of [Bay Area Crypto Day](https://sites.google.com/view/bayareacryptoday/), [NY Crypto Day](https://nycryptoday.wordpress.com/), and others, **Ontario Cryptography Day** aims to bring together the cryptography community in Ontario for a day of research talks and discussions.
+We hope to establish a recurring event rotating through universities in Ontario.

 The event is open to academic, industry, and public sector researchers and practitioners in cryptography, but registration is required.